nshephe4/dse697_finetune/README.md

 The repository contains scripts for model fine-tuning, model testing, and a CSV file with comparison results between the base and fine-tuned models.

+Note: Will have to download the model and dataset locally before running on odo.

 > _"Whatever you do, work heartily, as for the Lord and not for men." — Colossians 3:23_

 ---